joshuaSweetkindSinger/table_io/README.md

 one format to another.

 The single mechanism used to do all processing is the "pipe", which should be familiar to *nix users.
-It is describe in more detail below.
+It is described in more detail below.
 Using pipes allows for a uniform, generic approach to the processing of records in a table.

 ## Examples